umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Configuration/index.md

 When redirecting following a form submission, a `TempData` value is set that is used to ensure the submission message is displayed rather than the form itself.
 In certain situations, such as hosting pages with forms in IFRAMEs from other websites, this value is not persisted between requests.

-By settting the following value to True, a querystring value of `formSubmitted=<id of submitted form>`, will be used to indicate a form submitted on the previous request.
+By setting the following value to True, a querystring value of `formSubmitted=<id of submitted form>`, will be used to indicate a form submitted on the previous request.

 ### CultureToUseWhenParsingDatesForBackOffice
 This setting has been added in 9.5 and 10.1, to help resolve an issue with multi-lingual setups.